 House prices and good local schools have always been inherently linked, with properties in areas with outstanding schools attracting a premium from buyers.

-New data released by our property report partners 192.com has found that some schools are rejecting applications from children who live just 100 meters from the school.
+Data found that some schools are rejecting applications from children who live just 100 meters from the school.

 Why has this happened?
 Is there anything that can be done?
 We take a closer look at the issue.

 The smallest catchment area was in Taunton in Somerset, where parents hoping to send their kids to St Andrew’s Church School had to live within just 93.3m of the school gate.